scds/text-analysis-2/visualize.md

 ![](assets/img/console-stop.png)

+**IMPORTANT:** remember to stop the server process in the console when you are done with it by interrupting the kernel (choose "Interrupt kernel" from the IPython console menu).
+You will not be able to type any other commands in the active console while the console is running the server, though you can open a new console in Spyer (`Ctrl` / `cmd` + `T`) if you want to perform another task concurrently.

 ## Outputting displaCy visualizations to HTML and SVG

-Although using the displaCy server may suffice for exploratory data analysis, you may want to create a more permanent representation to present or easily refer to later.
+**3.5.** Although using the displaCy server may suffice for exploratory data analysis, you may want to create a more permanent representation to present or easily refer to later.
 Adding the next few lines of code to the end of your ner.py script will create an HTML file called "wollstonecraft.html" in the same directory as your Python script.

 ```
 # Render displaCy visualization as HTML output